geotools/geotools/docs/user/welcome/faq.rst

 Common License Questions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Q: What licence does GeoTools use?
+Q: What license does GeoTools use?
 ''''''''''''''''''''''''''''''''''

 All GeoTools modules are released under the GNU Lesser General Public License (LGPL).
 GeoTools can be used for